 See and do: To break up beach-driven days, take a daytrip to the Tulum ruins.
 Perched above 40-foot cliffs, this well-preserved coastal Maya site overlooks sparkling turquoise Caribbean waters and fascinates with three major structures; El Castillo, the Temple of the Frescoes and the Temple of the Descending God.
 The beach here is one of the most beautiful along the Mayan Riviera, and perfect for taking a dip after visiting the ruins.

-More information and to book: Elegant and chic, with an inviting atmosphere, Secrets Silversands Riviera Cancun is a luxurious resort ideal for honeymoons.
+Tropical Sky recommends: Elegant and chic, with an inviting atmosphere, Secrets Silversands Riviera Cancun is a luxurious resort ideal for honeymoons.

 Why: For paradise in the Pacific, Hawaii offers swaying palm trees, glittering turquoise water, soft golden sands and a fair amount of loud floral shirts and hula girls.
 Located 2000 miles to the south west of North America, the state is composed mainly of eight principal islands.
 Most popular are Maui, Oahu, Kauai and Lanai.